 Avelumab, an anti-programmed death ligand-1 antibody, has been approved by the U.S. Food and Drug Administration as therapy for metastatic MCC.
-Other immunotherapies for MCC are currently under clinical evaluation.
+Other immunotherapies for MCC are under clinical evaluation.
 The success of immune-based therapies represents a milestone in the management of advanced MCC.
 However, not all patients respond to immune-based therapies.
 Furthermore, patients requiring immunosuppression in the setting of solid organ transplants or those with autoimmune disease may not be optimal candidates for immune-based therapy.

-Treatment options for patients with local recurrence include wider local surgery if possible, followed by radiation if not previously given.
+Treatment options for patients with local recurrence include wider local surgery if possible, followed by radiation therapy, if not previously given.

 Regional lymph node dissection (RLND) can also be considered if regional draining nodes have not been previously removed.